 CIV ENV 367-0 Aquatic Chemistry Terrestrial, freshwater, marine, and estuarine chemical equilibria in natural waters.
 Development of theoretical basis for the investigation of chemical behavior of aquatic systems emphasizing a problem-solving approach.
 Prerequisite: BMD ENG 250.

 CIV ENV 368-0 Sustainability: Issues and Action, Near and Far Exploration of the issues that motivate the design and engineering of sustainable resource use and development.
-CIV ENV 371-0 Introduction to Transportation Planning and Analysis Analysis and design of solutions to transportation problems; introduction to selected operations research and statistical analysis techniques; use of case studies in urban transportation, intercity passenger transport, and freight movements.
+CIV ENV 371-0 Introduction to Transportation Planning and Analysis Analysis and design of solutions to transportation

+Analysis Analysis and design of solutions to transportation problems; introduction to selected operations research and statistical analysis techniques; use of case studies in urban transportation, intercity passenger transport, and freight movements.
 Prerequisite: junior standing or consent of instructor.

-CIV ENV 376-0 Transportation System Operations Trafficflow theory; vehicle and human factors, capacity analysis, intersection performance and control; management and control of arterial streets and networks; neighborhood traffic restraint, urban transit operations.
+CIV ENV 376-0 Transportation System Operations Traffic-flow theory; vehicle and human factors, capacity analysis, intersection performance and control; management and control of arterial streets and networks; neighborhood traffic restraint, urban transit operations.
 Operations concepts and theories applied to actual problems through laboratory practice.
 Prerequisite: basic understanding of calculus and statistics; knowledge of MATLAB is desirable but not required.